Overview of the UK Healthcare System

 One of the supporting documents expats need for an NHS application is a National Insurance (NI) number.
 Thankfully, everyone who already has a biometric residence permit already has one – the NI number is printed on the back.

-If you want access to a wider choice of medical services, shorter wait times and access to private care you can get coverage here: UK Health Insurance Plans for Foreigners
+If you want access to a wider choice of medical services, shorter wait times and access to private care you can get coverage here: Health Insurance in the UK for Foreigners

 Challenges and Changes of the Healthcare System in the UK